How can coaching help me?

 - Improving your self-esteem and boosting self-confidence

 Everyone goes through challenging situations in life, and while you may have successfully navigated through other difficulties you’ve faced, there’s nothing wrong with seeking out extra support when you need it.
-In fact, therapy is for people who have enough self-awareness to realize they need a helping hand, and that is something to be admired.
-You are taking responsibility by accepting where you’re at in life and making a commitment to change the situation by seeking therapy.
-Psychotherapy provides long-lasting benefits and support, giving you the tools you need to avoid triggers, re-direct damaging patterns, and overcome whatever challenges you face.
+In fact, coaching is for people who have enough self-awareness to realize they need a helping hand, and that is something to be admired.
+You are taking responsibility by accepting where you’re at in life and making a commitment to change the situation by seeking a coach.
+A recovery coach provides long-lasting benefits and support, giving you the tools you need to avoid triggers, re-direct damaging patterns, and overcome whatever challenges you face.
 Recovery coaching provides something a therapist does not.
 A coach can be more personable and give advice.
 He/she is a consultant on your recovery process.
 A therapist will work on family history and delve into the hows and whys of your issues, which might be more appropriate later on in your recovery process.
 If you are in therapy, a coach is there to give extra support and a boost between sessions with your therapist.

-As every person has different goals, so too will their therapy sessions look different from one another.
-In general, you can expect to discuss the current events happening in your life, your personal history relevant to your issue, and report progress (or any new insights gained) from the previous therapy session.
-Depending on your specific needs, therapy can be short-term, for a specific issue, or longer-term, to deal with more difficult patterns or your desire for more personal development.
-Either way, it is most common to schedule regular sessions with your therapist (usually weekly).
+As every person has different goals, so too will their coaching sessions look different from one another.
+In general, you can expect to discuss the current events happening in your life, your personal history relevant to your issue, and report progress (or any new insights gained) from the previous session.
+Depending on your specific needs, coaching can be short-term, for a specific issue, or longer-term, to deal with more difficult patterns or your desire for more personal development.
+Either way, it is most common to schedule regular sessions with your coach.

-It is important to understand that you will get more results from therapy if you actively participate in the process.
-The ultimate purpose of therapy is to help you bring what you learn in session back into your life.
+It is important to understand that you will get more results from coaching if you actively participate in the process.
+The ultimate purpose of coaching is to help you bring what you learn in session back into your life.
 Many will also have a therapist.
-Beyond the work you do in therapy sessions, your therapist may suggest some things you can do outside of therapy to support your process – such as reading a pertinent book, journaling on specific topics, noting particular behaviors or taking action on your goals.
-People seeking psychotherapy are ready to make positive changes in their lives, are open to new perspectives and take responsibility for their lives
+Beyond the work you do in therapy sessions, your coach may suggest some things you can do outside of therapy to support your recovery. – such as reading a pertinent book, journaling on specific topics, noting particular behaviors or taking action on your goals.
+People seeking recovery coaching are ready to make positive changes in their lives, are open to new perspectives and take responsibility for their lives.

 It is well established that the long-term solution to mental and emotional problems and the pain they cause cannot be solved solely by medication.
-Instead of just treating the symptom, therapy addresses the cause of our distress and the behavior patterns that curb our progress.
+Instead of just treating the symptom, coaching and psychotherapy addresses the cause of our distress and the behavior patterns that curb our progress.
 You can best achieve sustainable growth and a greater sense of well-being with an integrative approach to wellness.
 Mental Health Nutrition addresses the underlying biochemical imbalances that may drive symptoms using over-the-counter nutrients such as amino acids, and dietary change.
-Working with your medical doctor, nutritionist and psychotherapist in conjunction will help you determine what’s best for you, and in some cases a combination of nutrients, medication and therapy is the right course of action.
+Working with your medical doctor, nutritionist and coach or psychotherapist in conjunction will help you determine what’s best for you, and in some cases a combination of nutrients, medication and coaching is the right course of action.
 When symptoms are biochemically driven, the nutritionist may also do lab testing to uncover these biochemical drivers.
 This is an approach that conventional psychiatrists generally don’t know about.

 What is NLP (Neuro Linguistic Programming)?